Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Molecular ion H e as the example

-The obtained analytic expressions for the PEC allow us to solve the differential equation for the nuclear motion using the Lagrange-mesh method with an accuracy of 3-4 s.d.
-The ground state curve $X^2\Si_u^+$ can keep 825 rotational and vibrational states, which 5 states less only than the 830 reported in the literature, all missing states are weakly-bound and for some of them non-adiabatic corrections are taken into account.
-For the excited state curve $A ^2\Si_g^+$ the predicted rotational and vibrational states are beyond of the BO approximation and various corrections should be taken into account.
+The obtained analytic expressions for the PEC allow us to solve the radial (nuclear) Schr\"odinger equation for the nuclear motion of ${}^4$He$_2^{+}$ by using the Lagrange-mesh method with an accuracy of 3-4 s.d.
+The ground state curve $X^2\Si_u^+$ keeps 829 rovibrational states, which is one state less than the 830 states reported in the literature~\cite{TPA-HELIUM:2012}, where adiabatic corrections are taken into account.
+For the excited state curve $A ^2\Si_g^+$ the predicted rotational and vibrational states are certainly beyond of the BO approximation and various corrections should be taken into account in order to make definite conclusions.
+By replacing the nucleus ${}^4$He by nucleus ${}^3$He in the radial (nuclear) Schr\"odinger equation (\ref{eq31}), the rovibrational spectra for diatomics ${}^3$He$_2^{+}$ can be calculated.
+As expected, the number of rovibrational states is significantly reduced.

 The calculated rovibrational states $(\nu,L)$ due to the analytic knowledge of PEC \re{eq14}, allow us to explore radiative transitions between those states as it was done in~\cite{OB:2012,OT:2016}.
 Up to our knowledge, radiative transitions for the molecular ion He$_2^+$ have not been considered before.
 It will be done elsewhere.